OpenDevICON/opendevicon/docs/callScoreMethods.md

 If the status is **"1"**, your transaction succeeded.
 You can copy the **tx_hash** and see your transaction in the [**tracker**](https://bicon.tracker.solidwallet.io/).

+Now you can also execute above readonly cell to see change in result.

 ## Payable Method
   Before being able to play the game ,one more thing you need to do is to fill some ICX in Dice SCORE for treasury.
  For that goto section [**ICX Transfer**](icxTransfer.md)